gabormagyari/gulp-angular-xss/README.md

 # gulp-angular-xss
 Anti-xss gulp plugin for angular.
-Prohibits the use of ng-bind-html.
+Optionally prohibits the use of ng-bind-html.

 First install gulp-angular-xss
 ```shell